Thuthu-KII/Lance/Docs/testing/results.md

 ---

-*Note: The images above represent the output screenshots from the latest test runs and coverage reports.*
+*Note: The figure above represent the output screenshots from the latest test runs and coverage reports.*